tbudd/RepData_PeerAssessment1/PA1_template.md

 ## [1] 0
 ```

-This report will use the mean of each interval to inpute missing steps values.
+This report will use the mean of each interval to impute missing steps values.
 First merge the original dataset with an aggregrate of the mean steps by interval (ahist2) to line up (that is index) steps with mean steps by interval.
 Get a vector of indices where steps == NA. then use those indices to update steps to the mean for the interval only for NAs.

 ```r